-- [a] The consolidated financial statements and notes, set out on pages 11 to 39, are in accordance with the Corporations Act 2001, including: - [i] giving a true and fair view of the financial position of the consolidated entity as at 30 June 2023 and of its performance for the financial year ended on that date, and - [ii] complying with Australian Accounting Standards and the Corporations Regulations 2001. - [b] The financial report also complies with International Financial Reporting Standards as disclosed in Note 1. - [c] There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- [a] The consolidated financial statements and notes, set out on pages 15 to 39, are in accordance with the Corporations Act 2001, including: - [i] giving a true and fair view of the financial position of the consolidated entity as at 30 June 2024 and of its performance for the financial year ended on that date, and - [ii] complying with Australian Accounting Standards and the Corporations Regulations 2001. - [b] The Consolidated Entity Disclosure Statement as at 30 June 2024 set out on page 40 is true and correct. - [c] The financial report also complies with International Financial Reporting Standards as disclosed in Note 1. - [d] There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Dated at Sydney this 27 September 2023 and signed in accordance with a resolution of the Directors.
+Dated at Sydney this 25th September 2024 and signed in accordance with a resolution of the Directors.

-Kim Dalton OAM Chair
+Kim Dalton OAM

+Chair